wavecommander/panblog/md/posts/mark-zuckerberg-owns-boomer-senators.md

 ### All of the Congress members' questions are relevant and important, yet they are being mocked for asking them.

-To sum up the questions the Congress members Zuckerberg with some paraphrasing:
+To parapshrase the questions the Congress members ask Zuckerberg:

 * What is Facebook's primary revenue source?
 * Does Facebook automate the sensing of keywords in WhatsApp messaging to deliver relevant ads?